madelyner13/A-HAT-TRIC/README.md

 11. Copy the script `set_GZ_SIM_RESOURCE_PATH.sh` from this repository (in the `helper_scripts` directory) to your `PX4-Autopilot` folder.
 Be sure to update the path to the `models` folder on your machine.
 The `pwd` command will be helpful for this.
 12. Copy the file `baylands.sdf` from this repository (in the `helper_scripts` directory) to `PX4-Autopilot/Tools/simulation/gz/worlds/`.
 13. Copy the script `run_baylands_total.sh` from this repository (in the `helper_scripts` directory) to your `PX4-Autopilot` folder.
 Be sure the file path in line 6 agrees with your local machine.
 Again, `pwd` will be helpful here.
-14. In the `PX4-Autopilot` folder, run the below command.
+14. In the `PX4-Autopilot` folder, run the below commands.
 Upon startup, you should see the drone in a park-like setting.
 At this point, QGroundControl can be used to manually fly the drone (be sure Virtual Joystick is enabled in Application Settings).
 ```
+   ./set_GZ_SIM_RESOURCE_PATH.sh
    ./run_baylands_total.sh
 ```
 15. Another toolkit must be installed to allow the simulation to access Mavlink ROS2 messages.
 Install this toolkit in the root directory, where `PX4-Autopilot` and `ros2_gzbridge` are located, following the [instructions](https://docs.px4.io/main/en/middleware/uxrce_dds.html) provided by PX4.